 Plantar fasciitis is probably the most common cause of pain under the heel.
 As part of our Plantar fasciitis rehabilitation program we encourage the use of support taping, plantar night socks/splints, cold therapy, foot massage rollers and in particular, arch support insoles where appropriate.

-It is unlikely any single product is a magic cure for heel pain, but when used as part of a full treatment routine they can be highly effective.
+It is unlikely any single product is a magic cure for heel pain, but when used as part of a full treatment and exercise routine they can be highly effective.
 Here are my top six products for treating Plantar fasciitis.

 Plantar fasciitis sock/night splint

 The Plantar fasciitis sock is worn overnight.
 It helps prevent your plantar fascia (foot arch) from tightening up whilst you sleep.
 This happens naturally when in bed.
 However, if your fascia tightens up or shortens then when you begin to walk in the morning it pulls at the attachment to the heel.
 Repetitive strain leads to inflammation and eventually degeneration of the fascia.